-340 Use case #2, closed loop control, is a traditional real-time safety-critical application.
-The inability 341 of CMD software to execute within the solution's required timeframe, without any additional failover mechanism, would render the solution unsafe.
-If a medical application were to utilize 342 343 hardware-based secured execution environments, then the integrity of the operating system 344 (and its scheduler) may be reduced as a source of risk as a hazard.
-The developer should 345 provide guidance to the user in the form of product documentation that can reduce risk of 346 problems, such as (but not limited to) the avoidance of loading apps from untrusted sources or 347 from unknown developers.
+Use case #2, closed loop control, is a traditional real-time safety-critical application.
+The inability of CMD software to access required resources (including execution time, e.g. the ability to execute within the solution's required timeframe), without any additional failover mechanism, would render the solution unsafe.
+If a medical application were to utilize hardware-based secured execution environments, then the integrity of the operating system (and its scheduler) may be reduced as a source of risk as a hazard.

-Response time requirements will vary across implementations.
-For example, one implementation may require an autonomous treatment decision every five minutes.
-Another may require a thirty-minute interval.
-At of this writing, response time windows are not less than a minute and well within the capability of modern CMDs, even under substantial load.
-However, because the workload of CMDs may vary dramatically from user to user and be subjected to malicious denial of service attack by malware, one or more of the following risk reduction mechanisms are advisable:
+Resource requirements (including response time) will vary across implementations.
+For example, one implementation may require an autonomous treatment decision every five minutes and require 10 MB of random access memory (RAM).
+Another may require a thirty-minute execution time interval.
+At time of this writing, response time windows are not less than a minute and RAM availability often plentiful and therefore well within the capability of modern CMDs, even under substantial load, assuming operating system integrity is intact.
+However, because the workload of CMDs may vary dramatically from user to user and be subjected to malicious denial of service attack by malware, one or more (ideally, all) of the following risk reduction mechanisms are advisable:

-- 356 - Developer should stress test and clinically test all supported CMDs and publish to all stakeholders the specific list of CMDs with configurations and operating systems that are deemed safe, even under anomalous load, for closed loop use.
-Solutions should not be used on arbitrary, untested mobile devices unless the manufacturer informs the users of the risks of using such systems. - 362 Developer should provide guidance to the user in the form of product documentation 363 that can reduce risk of real-time problems, such as (but not limited to) the avoidance of 364 loading apps from untrusted sources or from unknown developers. - Solutions should provide a failover mechanism such that missed real-time deadlines will be detected by one or more of the solution's constituent regulated medical devices (e.g. insulin pump) and as a response to such failures, offer a method to exit autonomous operation and perform manual treatment.
+- Developer should stress test and clinically test all supported CMDs and publish to all stakeholders the specific list of CMDs with configurations and operating systems that are deemed safe, even under anomalous load, for closed loop use.
+Solutions should not be used on arbitrary, untested mobile devices unless the manufacturer informs the users of the risks of using such systems. - Developer should provide guidance to the user in the form of product documentation that can reduce risk of real-time problems, such as (but not limited to) the avoidance of loading apps from untrusted sources or from unknown developers. - Solutions should provide a failover mechanism such that missed real-time deadlines and other resource exhaustions will be detected by one or more of the solution's constituent regulated medical devices (e.g. insulin pump) and as a response to such failures, offer a method to exit autonomous operation and perform manual treatment.